 Post processing in Artec Studio

-- Fine and global registration are not needed (your scans are already registered in the workspace using the targets coordinates).
+- If you used the OBC file for scanning, do not perform Fine or Global registration in Artec Studio (your scans are already properly registered in Workspace using the targets coordinates).

-- Run fusion to combine your raw scans into a 3D model.
+- Run the fusion algorithm to combine your raw scans into a 3D model.

-- You can change the Remove_targets option in properties of your fusion to ON.
-In this case, Artec Studio will remove the small geometry of the target from the surface when building the 3D model.
+- For Smooth or Sharp fusion, you can use the “Remove targets” option.
+In this case, Artec Studio will remove the small geometry of the non-coded targets from the object's surface when building the 3D model.

-- Export your 3D model to the appropriate format using File → Export mesh option.
+- Export your 3D model to the applicable format using the File → Export mesh option.

 Q: Can I use any other software besides ScanReference for photogrammetry?

-Q: Can I use photogrammetry with sensors such as ASUS Xtion Pro Live and Microsoft Kinect?
+Q: Can I use photogrammetry with 3D-sensors, such as ASUS Xtion Pro Live and Microsoft Kinect?